johnmcfarlane/papers/c++/error-handling.md

 }
 ```

-and in a constant expressions, they become compiler errors:
+and in a constant expressions, they can become compiler errors:

 ```c++
 constexpr auto a{1/0};